 This could be anything from asking them to share their feelings with you to bringing them meals.
 One thing that has never gone out of style is bringing over food to someone who lost a loved one.
 They might not even feel like eating much, but bringing something over takes a weight off their shoulders.
 Bonus points if it can be thrown in the freezer for another day in a dish they don’t have to wash and return.

 Offer to mow the lawn or mop the floors or something practical to ease their burden.
 Meeting practical needs is a great way to show support.

-Their mental and emotional needs can be met through friendship or encouraging them to attend a group that gives them freedom to talk about their child. www.nationalshare.org exists to specifically provide pregnancy and infant loss support.
+Their mental and emotional needs can be met through friendship or encouraging them to attend a group that gives them the freedom to talk about their child. www.nationalshare.org exists to specifically provide pregnancy and infant loss support.
 Society often puts labels of weakness sometimes on those who seek help, especially to men, so encourage them to join a group that lets them talk about their loss.
 My local group meets once a month.
-At the beginning it seemed like an eternity in between meetings because I loved being able to talk about my children and couldn’t wait to do it again.
+At the beginning, it seemed like an eternity in between meetings because I loved being able to talk about my children and couldn’t wait to do it again.
 So encourage them to go and then meet for coffee to talk with them about how it went.

 An additional way to help for those bereaved parents with living children…

 If the bereaved parent has other living children, they are most likely putting on a “brave face” for the other children instead of letting their emotions out.
 Taking the other children out to a park or for ice cream gives the bereaved parent permission to grieve as they need without having to worry about anyone else.